processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 *Access*

-The access rule to restrict server-to-server connections.
-The default value is *all* which means no restrictions are applied.
+This [Access Rule](/admin/configuration/basic/#access-rules) defines to what remote servers can s2s connections be established.
+The default value is *all*;
+no restrictions are applied, it is allowed to connect s2s to/from all remote servers.

 ## s2s\_cafile